Example 1. How much is a third of 120?

 According to Lesson 15, we have found that $9.50 is 20% of $47.50.

 Also in Lesson 15, we saw that to calculate a part of a number, divide.
 Symmetrically, then, to divide we may take a part.

 Example 9.
 There are 500 envelopes in a box.
-If you use 2 envelopes every day, how many days until the box is empty?
+If you use 2 envelopes every day, how many days until the box will be empty?

 Solution.
 How many 2's are there in 500?
 This is a division problem.
 The divisor is 2.
 Therefore take half.
 Half of 500 is 250.
 The box will be empty in 250 days.

-Now, division by 2 does not mean to take half.
+Now, to divide by 2 does not mean to take half.
 (It means to name the number of 2's.)
 But by taking half we can know how many 2's.

 2 × 250 = 500.

 That means that 250 is half of 500.